 Hennessy Gold Cup promotions and betting offers

 The first big race which is targeted by majority of the trainers during the season of National hunt is the Ladbrokes Trophy.
 During late November or early December, this race is played at Newbury.
-From 1957 to 2016, this was called Hennessy Gold Cup but later on in 2017, Ladbrokes took over their sponsorship and since then it was officially given the name of Ladbrokes Trophy.
+From 1957 to 2016, this was called Hennessy Gold Cup but later on in 2017, Ladbrokes (official name) took over their sponsorship and since then it was officially given the name of Ladbrokes Trophy.
 Nevertheless, there are several racing enthusiasts who still recognize this race event as Hennessy Gold Cup.
 Read on to know on the betting guide, their bets and offers.

 For this specific Gold Cup or the Ladbrokes Trophy, there are several bookmakers that offer special deals which can let you get added value in their bets.
 The punter who wins this race will be considered as the ultimate favorite for the next Cheltenham Festival Gold Cup and this is the reason why most bookies and punters keep a close watch on whatever happens in this race.
 Due to the extreme popularity of this race, bookmakers provide one-off deals to lure more sign-ups by one-off bettors.